 In 2013, the FDA approved Invokana (canagliflozin), a prescription drug manufactured to treat those with type 2 diabetes.
 Since then it has been linked to serious side-effects that can cause significant health issues for those who take the drug.
-Our product liability lawyers at Long & Long Attorneys at Law, want to make sure that those with type 2 diabetes understand the risks that this prescription poses and that we’re here to help if you’ve suffered health complications from taking this defective drug.
+Our product liability lawyers at The Long Brothers, want to make sure that those with type 2 diabetes understand the risks that this prescription poses and that we’re here to help if you’ve suffered health complications from taking this defective drug.

 If you’ve experienced serious side-effects or any health-related issues from taking Invokana, contact us today at (251) 432-2277 to schedule a free consultation.
 We proudly serve those in and around the Mobile, Alabama area.